Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 → Word (.docx)

-in preferences panel.
+in the preferences panel.

 pandoc -o custom-reference.docx --print-default-data-file reference.docx.

-Then open custom-reference.docx in Word, modify the styles as you wish, and save the file.
+Then open custom-reference.docx in Word, modify the styles as you wish and save the file.
 For best results, do not make changes to this file other than modifying the styles used by pandoc.

 You can read more details here.